 It’s that electrical impulse that tells your heart to squeeze and pump the blood through it.
-By monitoring your heart’s electrical function, your doctor can identify if your beat is normal or if the timing in the top or lower chamber is not working properly.
+By monitoring your heart’s electrical function, your heart doctor or NYC cardiologist can identify if your beat is normal or if the timing in the top or lower chamber is not working properly.
 A normal beat has four parts (three pulses and a pause):

 - The upper part of your heart that consists of the left and right atria creates the first wave of a heartbeat, called the “P wave”.
 These chambers send blood into the lower chambers when they contract.

 - The electrical current then follows along a flat line, a pause that gives the blood time to flow, until the next impulse.

 - The left and right lower chambers create the next wave, called the “QRS complex.”
 This charge squeezes the blood out of the heart to the lungs and beyond.